kroll-j/graphserv/doc/usage.rst

 Server and core commands are divided into three access levels: *read*, *write* and *admin*.
 To execute a command, a session's access level must be equal to or higher than the command's access level.

-GraphCore commands which modify a graph require *write* access.
+GraphCore commands which modify a graph or its meta variables require *write* access.
 The *shutdown* command requires *admin* access.

 On connection, GraphServ assigns *read* access to a session.
 Access levels of a session can be elevated by using the *authorize* command, which tries to authorize with the given authority and credentials.